ShimmerResearch/shimmer3/README.md

 * apps/BtStream
    All purpose configurable Bluetooth sensing and streaming application

+* apps/SDLog
+   All purpose configurable sensing application that saves data to microSD card

 * apps/FirmwareIdentifireList.txt
    List of identifiers used by applications to identify themselves